rameshmkumar/fixmypdf-features/_posts/2025-01-30-80000-pdf-data-auction-exposed-google-microsoft-apple.md

 - Internal corporate communications

 Imagine being a Citi executive and learning that your confidential M&A documents were being auctioned to the highest bidder on the dark web.

+This is exactly why our [comprehensive PDF security guide]({{ site.baseurl }}/blog/pdf-security-best-practices/) emphasizes the importance of keeping sensitive documents under your control.

 ## The Promise vs. The Reality